-Dawn Wilson, Senior Consultant, Public Works, LLC and Director, Special Projects, The Center for Homeland Defense & Security, Naval Postgraduate School: Dawn Wilson currently serves as the Director of the Office of Special Projects for the Naval Postgraduate School’s Center for Homeland Defense and Security (CHDS) in Monterey.
+Dawn Wilson, Secretary, Senior Consultant, Public Works, LLC and Director, Special Projects, The Center for Homeland Defense & Security, Naval Postgraduate School: Dawn Wilson currently serves as the Director of the Office of Special Projects for the Naval Postgraduate School’s Center for Homeland Defense and Security (CHDS) in Monterey.
 Dawn also serves as a senior public policy consultant with Public Works LLC, a firm providing public policy research and analysis, organizational development, and management consulting to elected officials, government agencies, think tanks, and non-profit agencies across the country.
 In this role, Dawn advises several governors’ and mayors’ offices as well as state and municipal agencies in the areas of homeland security, public safety, transportation, workforce, and economic development.

 In 2007, Ms. Wilson served as the National Policy Director for the presidential campaign of former Iowa Governor (now US Secretary of Agriculture) Tom Vilsack.
 Previously, Dawn served as Deputy Chief of Staff to Governor Vilsack in Iowa.
 Dawn has served in a variety of roles in state and federal government, including work in the offices of US Senator Sam Nunn (D-GA), the Georgia Governor’s Office of Consumer Affairs, and the Assistant Chief Counsel’s Office of the Federal Aviation Administration (FAA).
 She has also participated in international legal, governmental, and political exchanges throughout western and central Europe, Asia, and Africa.
 Dawn received her Juris Doctor from the University of Georgia School of Law and earned Bachelor of Arts degrees in both Political Science and Sociology from the University of Georgia.
 Ms. Wilson also studied British political systems at Oxford University in Oxford, England.